Marcus-Arcadius/dalle-prompt-extension/README.md

 This extension does NOT give you access to GPT-3, you are required to have an API key to use the GPT-3 features.

-This extension is not affiliated with openAI.
+This extension is not affiliated with OpenAI.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/altryne)